sarpsolakoglu/SOSContactSDK/Readme.md

 Exampe usage
 -------

-    //**For this example I assumed there would be a connection with the API key that is sent through the HTTP header.
+**For this example I assumed there would be a connection with the API key that is sent through the HTTP header.
 The JSON data is sent in the body.**

     [SAddressBook sharedInstance].api_key = @"lsajf9493aghaaas29";

     //The URL that the JSON data would be posted to.
     [SAddressBook sharedInstance].api_url = @"api.soscontact.com/uploadContacts";

     //How many times it would try to send before giving error.
     [SAddressBook sharedInstance].retryLimit = 4;

     //Should the SDK ask for permission if there isn't any.
     [SAddressBook sharedInstance].shouldAskForPermission = YES;